eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 The `VehicleApp` class provides the `subscribeDataPoints()` method which allows to listen for changes on one or multiple data points.
 Once a change in any of the data points is registered, the callback registered via `AsyncSubscription::onItem()` is called.
 Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is an error during communication with the KUKSA Databroker.

-The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds the current state of all data points that were part if the respective subscription.
+The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds the current state of all data points that were part of the respective subscription.
 The state of individual data points can be accessed by their reference: `result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position)`)

 {{% alert title="Note" %}
-If you select multiple signals/data pints in a single subscription be aware that:
+If you select multiple signals/data points in a single subscription be aware that:
 1. The update notification will not only contain those data points whose states were updated, but the state of all data points selected in the belonging subscription.
-If you don't want this behaviour, you must subscribe to change notifications for each signal/data points separately.
+If you don't want this behaviour, you must subscribe to change notifications for each signal/data point separately.
 2. A possible failure state will be reported individually per signal/data point.
-The reason is, that each signal/data point might come from a different provider, has individual access rights, and individual reasons to become invalid.
+The reason is, that each signal/data point might come from a different provider, has individual access rights and individual reasons to become invalid.
 This is also true, if requesting multiple signal/data point states via a single get call.
 {{% /alert %}}

 ## Services